Alvintol/Piggy-Financial/README.md

 DB_PASS=123
 ```

+`cd` into `Piggy-Financial` folder.
+Create a database with the command `CREATE DATABASE piggy;`.\
+Run command `/i express-back-end/src/db/schema/create.sql` \
-Run the command `\i express-back-end/src/db/seeds/allinone.sql` to populate the seed data to the tables.
+Run command `\i express-back-end/src/db/seeds/allinone.sql` to populate the seed data to the tables.

 ## Running the project

-You need **TWO** terminal windows/tabs for this (or some other plan for running two Node processes).
+You need **TWO** other terminal windows/tabs for this (or some other plan for running two Node processes).

 In one terminal, `cd` into `react-front-end`.
 Run `npm install` or `yarn` to install the dependencies.
-Then run `npm start` or `yarn start`, and go to `localhost:3000` in your browser.
+Then run `npm start` or `yarn start`, and go to `localhost:8000` in your browser.

 In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.

-Enter app using only the following credentials:
+Enter app using only one of the following credentials:

 ```
 User: